ChrissieFrankie/ChrissieFrankie/README.md

 - X LOYALTY
   - reduce sign in requests to one
-  - replace HTMX for Angular or React
+  - replace HTMX for Angular
   - integrate PostgreSQL
 - SPODIFY
   - scrape spotify account